Escaped China activist in U.S. protection: rights group

 Hu Jia, a Beijing dissident who met Chen several days ago in Beijing, recounted that Chen said he would not seek asylum from within the U.S. embassy.

 "If they catch him, there will be unprecedented retaliation against him.
 So in the end we decided there was only one place that could guarantee his safety," Hu said, referring to the embassy.

 "Before making a decision to go there, he said he wanted to stay and fight, and not request asylum," added Hu.

 Washington and other Western governments have criticized Beijing's jailing and confinement of dissidents, protesters and other citizens who challenge Communist Party power.
 China says such criticism is unwelcome meddling in domestic affairs.

-Two prominent Chen supporters, friend He Peirong and Beijing researcher Guo Yushan, were out of contact on Saturday.
-Fu said He was detained on Friday morning in the city of Nanjing but was unaware of Guo's fate.
+Two prominent Chen supporters, friend He Peirong and Beijing researcher Guo Yushan, were out of contact on Saturday, suggesting they might have been detained over the incident.

 There was no sign of any greater than normal security around the U.S. embassy, a fort-like compound of concrete and steel in northeast Beijing.

-If Chen is sheltering inside, that could thrust Washington into the midst volatile leadership politics in China, recalling the case of dissident astrophysicist Fang Lizhi.
+If he is sheltering inside, that could thrust Washington back in the midst of a volatile political moment for China, recalling the case of dissident astrophysicist Fang Lizhi.
 He hid inside the U.S. ambassador's resident with his wife after the 1989 Tiananmen crackdown, to Beijing's outrage.

 Fang settled in the United States and died recently.